bootstrapt/bootstrapt/README.md

 ## 🏗️ Experience
 _See my [resume](https://docs.google.com/document/d/17Oe8Tab9zK4oKPVTXrHdub56eSGYvIIJHS_jAFRehu8/edit?usp=sharing) and [LinkedIn](https://www.linkedin.com/in/nickolasturner/) for more details._
 - Startup operator at venture backed, high growth startup.
-Designed, documented, and implemented processes and tools while running the Atlanta office.
-Tracked progress and iterated on processes and tools to manage three dozen tax professionals and account managers.
+Designed, documented, and implemented processes and tools while running the Atlanta office managing three dozen tax professionals and account managers.
+Tracked processes using in-house admin portal and Google Sheets, with app data piped through Segment into GCP BigQuery.
+Identified througput metrics and built reports using Data Studio, Sheets, and App Script, all in the Google Cloud Platform ecosystem.
-- Product manager for internal innovation platform.
+- Product manager for eBay's internal innovation platform.
 Identified stakeholders, defined use cases, and worked with design and engineering to launch a new innovation platform bringing together employee driven prototypes with management sponsorship.
-Did some development as well since we were a small team.
-Used Angular, Mongo, Kubernetes/Docker, and Openstack (we deployed in two internal environments).
+Did some development since we were a small team.
+Built with Angular/Typescript, MongoDB, Kubernetes/Docker, and Openstack.
-- Program manager for platform teams (storage and user assets) and a front end team (web photo library), by running agile processes, identifying/mitigating risk, managing dependencies, and coordinating cross-functional teams (product, engineering, and design).
+- Program manager for Snapfish platform teams.
+Ran agile processes, identified/mitigated risk, managed dependencies, and coordinated cross-functional teams (product, engineering, and design).
+We deployed next generation services to enable a better user experience and mobile apps.
+Platform teams included Storage (Openstack Swift), User Assets API (MongoDB/Java), and web Photo Library (Ruby/Rails).

 ## 📌 Portfolio
 #### Interview Problems